Afon Meillionen

 It flows down Cwm Meillionen, a small valley which lies on the north-eastern side of Moel yr Ogof (655m).
 Much of the river's catchment area lies within Beddgelert Forest.
+The first recorded use of the name Afon Meillionen being used to refer to the river was between 1898-1908.

 Afon Meillionen is a tributary of the Afon Colwyn, which itself joins the Afon Glaslyn in the village of Beddgelert.

 "Meillionen" is also the name of a farmhouse in the Cwm and of a small halt on the Welsh Highland Railway between Caernarfon and Porthmadog.